pgroonga/pgroonga.github.io/reference/functions/pgroonga-score.md

 # `pgroonga.score` function

-You can use `pgroonga.score` function to retrieve score as number.
-Score is how the record is precise.
+You can use `pgroonga.score` function to get precision as a number.
+If a record is more precision against searched query, the record has more higher number.

-You need to add the column that is specified as primary key to index targets to use `pgroonga.score` function.
-If your PGroonga index doesn't have the column that is specified as primary key, `pgroonga.score` function always returns `0`.
+You need to add primary key column into `pgroonga` index to use `pgroonga.score` function.
+If you don't add primary key column into `pgroonga` index, `pgroonga.score` function always returns `0`.

 `pgroonga.score` function always returns `0` when full text search isn't performed by index.
 In other words, `pgroonga.score` function always returns `0` when full text search is performed by sequential scan.